THE-Spellchecker/polytracker/docs/tdag.md

 uint32_t val = *(uint32_t*)src;
 ```

-In this example `val` should be labeled with the union of the four consecutive source taint lables.
+In this example `val` should be labeled with the union of the four consecutive source taint labels.
 In this case a range is instead created representing all four labels.

 The main motivation for introducing ranges is to allow for efficient membership testing.
 If a taint label is already included in a range of taint values, the range can be reused.
 It is possible to unfold the range into a tree of unions and walk the tree, but it requires more computation.